AbnormalReality/AbnormalReality/README.md

 </div>

-* I worked in the banking sector, now I’m looking for a career in data analytics and IT.
+* I worked in the banking sector, now I’m looking for a career in 1C/data analytics and IT.
 * Priority specializations:
    * 1C
    * Product analyst